THE TIMES- RED BOX

-Ernest J. Moniz and Des Browne respond to the UK government’s announcement on policy changes to increase nuclear weapon stockpile and to no longer publish details of operational stockpile, deployed warhead or deployed missile numbers, all of which go against UK’s leadership role on nuclear disarmament and the Biden administration’s global commitment to reduce nuclear risks.
+Ernest J. Moniz and APLN member Des Browne respond to the UK government’s announcement on policy changes to increase nuclear weapon stockpile and to no longer publish details of operational stockpile, deployed warhead or deployed missile numbers, all of which go against UK’s leadership role on nuclear disarmament and the Biden administration’s global commitment to reduce nuclear risks.
 Read more.

-Read the full article is down below.
+The full article may be read down below.

 London has inexplicably abdicated its longstanding leadership role on nuclear disarmament by announcing a policy change that runs counter to President Biden’s commitment to reduce the role of nuclear weapons in national security policies.